RedAngel121/NytePack/README.md

 - [x] Added FTB Backups 2 Mod and config

 # Upcoming Changes:
+- supply camp boat requires 5 vanilla boats
+- [ ] Re-eval Serene Seasons for playability within the pack
-- [ ] find out how hard apples are to find (are they seasonal? or just drops from a single tree? pams apple trees?)
+- [ ] Find out how hard apples are to find (are they seasonal? or just drops from a single tree? pams apple trees?)
 - [ ] set mining level of create drill to stone (make sure they dont break things that they shouldnt break, dont ruin resources)
 - [ ] DynTrees dont work when using constructs from M&A or using "felled oak" spell - DT dev has no idea whats going on
-- [ ] Fix interaction rules in flan: leashing a boat and using the magic runes - who do i talk to about this?
+- [ ] Fix interaction rules in spawn, whitelists exist
 - [ ] Create new Quark recipes/tweaks/crafting/utility/slabs from logs using the chests as a guide
 - [ ] Find or make recipes that would require a freezing catalyst
 - [ ] Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"